Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 When the database migration status shows Completed, connect your applications to the new target Azure SQL Database.

-- For information about known issues and limitations when performing online migrations to Azure Database for MySQL, see the article Known issues and workarounds with Azure SQL Database online migrations.
+- For information about known issues and limitations when performing online migrations to Azure SQL Database, see the article Known issues and workarounds with Azure SQL Database online migrations.

 - For information about the Azure Database Migration Service, see the article What is the Azure Database Migration Service?.